CDCgov/reportstream-sftp-ingestion/SECRETS.md

 one its name after the partner's name:

 - To access ReportStream: `reportstream` is included in the name.
-- To access SFTP: `sftp` is included in the name.
+- To access an external SFTP site: `sftp` is included in the name.

 There are also two types of secrets when it comes to connecting to an SFTP server.